Acadia logo bug

 • The journal features high-quality, original research papers (including state-of-the-art reviews), brief papers, and letters in all theoretical and technological areas that make up the field of Architectural Computing.
 Certain issues will have contemporary themes.

-Click here to view the current IJAC Call for Papers
+Click here to view the full IJAC Call, submission guidelines, and instructions for Papers

 IJAC LINKS